guettli/python-tips/README.md

 > Black makes code review faster by producing the smallest diffs possible.
 Blackened code looks the same regardless of the project you’re reading.
 Formatting becomes transparent after a while and you can focus on the content instead.

+# Unicode Symbols

+Often you can avoid fancy SVG/PNG icons.
+You can use the unicode symbols: For example `\N{Lock}` 🔒

 # Statistical Profiling

 [Statistical Profiling](https://github.com/guettli/programming-guidelines#statistical-profiler)